Knossos from Agios Nikolaos

 What is the best way to visit Knossos from Agios Nikolaos?

-Those who value independence and have a hire car will enjoy the freedom to set their own schedule and link other sights, as long as they leave early enough to dodge the heat and crowds.
-Going by public bus, with its change in Heraklion, is the cheapest but slowest route.
-Weigh the moderate distance, your budget and your appetite for comfort and commentary to choose.
+Independent travellers with a hire car enjoy the freedom to set their own schedule and link other sights, provided they leave early enough to dodge the heat and crowds.
+Going by public bus, with its change in Heraklion onto the number two service, is the cheapest but slowest route.
+Weigh the seventy-kilometre distance, your budget and your appetite for comfort and commentary to choose.
 Whichever you pick, Knossos is a rewarding day out from eastern Crete.
-Plan your visit and tours through our Palace of Knossos guide.

 Frequently Asked Questions